-Promotion decisions at every rank are based on sustained achievement appropriate for that rank in the areas of teaching effectiveness, research/creative activity, and University/public service.
-Sustained achievement in the candidate's entire body of work is considered, but only as it is relevant to the individual's area of professional competence.
-Further, an emphasis is placed on contributions since the last set of successful promotion materials were submitted for consideration.
+University policy requires the following for promotion at every rank: sustained achievement appropriate for this rank in teaching effectiveness, research/creative activity, and University/public service.

+Sustained achievement will be considered only as it is relevant to the individual's area of professional competence.
+Further, only contributions since the last promotion will be considered for the next promotion.
 It is the responsibility of the candidate seeking promotion to provide promotion committees with the appropriate evidence on which to base a decision.
 Departments/divisions will develop specific quantitative and qualitative criteria appropriate to their disciplines in the areas of teaching effectiveness, research/creative activity and University/public service.
 Evaluation of all areas, both at the departmental levels and at the academic deans' levels, will take these criteria into consideration.

-III.D.2.
-Academic Qualifications:
+2. Academic Qualifications: